QualiSystems/devguide_source/_posts/2016-06-27-customizing-driver-commands.md

 </Driver>
 {% endhighlight %}

-In the xml above, you can see a _Parameters_ element which contains a list of _Parameter_ elements, each customizing a specific function parameter.  customizes a single python function specified by the _Name_ attribute.
+In the _drivermetadata.xml_ XML, the _Parameters_ element  contains a list of _Parameter_ elements, each customizing a specific function parameter.  customizes a single python function specified by the _Name_ attribute.
 The _DisplayName_ and _Description_ attributes will determine the name of the command as it appears to the user and the description appearing next to it, respectively.

 After installing the shell again, the parameters for the command will now appear in a more readable format: